ResetPower/RollWiki/README.md

 MySQL or SQLite3 (required)

 ### Setup Environment
-1. Install MySQL Server on your computer
+1. Install MySQL Server on your computer (If you using MySQL)
-2. Connect to your database and create a schema called rollwiki
+2. Connect to your database and create a schema called rollwiki (If you using MySQL)
 3. Create a new file called `settings.json` (if you are using MySQL, just see `settings.mysql.default.json`, if you are using SQLite3, just see `settings.sqlite3.default.json`)
 4. run `python manage.py migrate` (your python version must be python3)
 5.